KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/specification.md

 ## One-Minute Workout

 ### Overview
-Application users are able to have short, scheduled excercise breaks while working on their laptops or desktops.
+Application users are able to have short, scheduled exercise breaks while working on their laptops or desktops.

 The application pops up random one-minute workouts based on the user's time interval settings.